YoussefBadreldin/Multi-Threaded-Secure-Chat-Application/README.md

 ##### 2.3.1 Thread Pool Implementation
 - Enhance the multi-threaded server by implementing a thread pool for efficient thread reuse and resource management.

-#### 2.4 Documentation and Code Comments
-- Extend documentation to cover the multi-threaded aspects of the server.
-- Add comprehensive comments to the code to explain the purpose of each thread, synchronization mechanism, and features.

 ### Part 3: Secure Chat Application Enhancement

 #### 3.1 Chat Server Implementation